SamOBrienOlinger/spoodle-space-pp5/README.md

 ![Responsive Multiscreen image](src/assets/README.md-multiscreen.jpg)

-  When testing if the website was responsive or not, Media queries were used in three seperate CSS files for each components as follows to improve UI:
+  When testing if the website was responsive or not in order to improve the UI media queries were implemented for the relevant components as follows:

 - The DogProfilePage.module.css file uses the same media query as Code Institute's ProfilePage.module.css but uses a more appropriate className.